LDPC codes: comparing cluster graphs to factor graphs

-The observed conditional Gaussian clusters are coupled to the parity check clusters in the layer furthest away from the initial isolated group of large clusters -- starting with the smallest parity clusters.
+We use an additive white Gaussian noise (AWGN) channel, where $x_i$ are observed signal values and $b_i$ the bit probabilities.
+The observed conditional Gaussian clusters $\theta$ (also referred to as the intrinsic probabilities from the channel) are coupled to the parity check clusters in the layer furthest away from the initial isolated group of large clusters -- starting with the smallest parity clusters.
 This avoids expensive computational cost between the observed random variables and the larger parity clusters (even though we only need to multiply them in once).
-The isolated parity check clusters make up the bottom layer in Figure~\ref{fig:ldpc16}.
-The smaller parity check clusters in the top layer are given priority in terms of their connectivity to conditional Gaussian clusters.
+The isolated parity check clusters make up the bottom layer.
 Note that we do not link conditional Gaussian clusters to parity clusters in intermediate layers.
 We avoid this so that evidence enters the graph from one end (the top) and updates the latent clusters one layer at a time.
-If the first layer of parity check clusters do not have all the unique bits, the following layers are utilised until all conditional Gaussian clusters are connected.
+Only if the first layer of parity check clusters do not have all the unique bits, the following layers are utilised until all conditional Gaussian clusters are connected.

 Once the observed conditional Gaussian clusters updated the first parity cluster layer they are not needed further during message passing.
 Message passing continues towards the final parity cluster layer, which we refer to as the forward sweep.
 The backward sweep returns in the opposite direction, which concludes one iteration of message passing.